cloudrural/multiapp/README.md

  ./build-images.sh all 2020.1
 ```

-2. After building all images, execute deocker compose file to run the entire app.
+2. After building all images, execute docker compose file to run the entire app.

 ```bash
 $ docker-compose up -d